Introduction to MySQL Index Types

 4. Full-Text

-This type of index is implemented for full-text searches as the name itself implies it.
-Occasionally, suppose you need to find the blob of text which includes a certain word or combination of words, or it can even be a substring found within the higher block text, then this full-text index plays a vital role and, therefore, broadly implemented in search engines and e-commerce.
-But this indexes are maintained only for MyISAM and InnoDB tables in the database and can consist of only VARCHAR, CHAR, and TEXT table columns.
+This index type is implemented for full-text searches, as the name implies.
+Occasionally, suppose you need to find a blob that includes a certain word or combination of words, or it can even be a substring within the higher block text.
+Search engines and e-commerce platforms widely implement and consider the full-text index vital for their operations.
+But these indexes are maintained only for MyISAM and InnoDB tables in the database and can consist of only VARCHAR, CHAR, and TEXT table columns.

 Find the query below to create a Full-text index in MySQL: